 As already mentioned, it is unclear who, on a day to day basis, will be responsible for ensuring that policy is adhered to.
 Currently the NTIA has the ability to do that.
-Also, if some part of ICANN notices that there is a problem, they have standing to take action within ICANN.
+Also, if some part of ICANN notices that there is a problem, they must have standing to take action within ICANN (in a world where ICANN no longer has a connection with IANA).